-A 9-month conference plan covering venue, sponsors, speakers, ticketing, marketing, AV, run-of-show, and post-event — for organizers running an in-person event of 100–1,000 attendees.
+A 9-month conference plan covering venue, sponsors, speakers, ticketing, marketing, AV, run-of-show and post-event, for organizers running an in-person event of 100 to 1,000 attendees.

 Conferences are 200+ interlocking deadlines pretending to be one event.
 Venue contracts have refund cliffs at 60/30/14 days out.
 Speakers cancel.
 Sponsors require lead time for booth materials.
 Hotel blocks fill or release.
 This 9-month template plans a typical mid-size conference of 100–1,000 attendees, with the long-lead items (venue, sponsors, speakers) at month 1 and the marketing/operations push tightening into the final 8 weeks.